Are you intentionally modeling behavior for older students? Modeling positive behavior can be an important piece of classroom management.

 A lack of literacy is tied to incarceration, lower earnings, and other societal problems.
 I always have papers to grade, and I know that our standards are tough.
 I am overwhelmed, but I feel that modeling reading for students must be done.

 Sometimes, I grab a book and sit amongst my students and model reading.
 I share with them a funny piece of a book.
-I make reading enjoyable, and I encourage them to read.
+Modeling behavior in the classroom includes making reading enjoyable, and I encourage them to read.
 I stress that reading anything benefits them, and I share that knowledge with parents too.

 Years ago when I reflected on the importance of modeling behavior for older students, I started with intentional efforts.
-I knew that as adults, showing kindness to others would help them, sometimes more than brains.
-I wanted them to own a bigger picture for life, one that was safe and healthy.
+I knew that as adults, showing kindness to others would help them, sometimes more than content knowledge.
+Furthermore, I wanted them to own a bigger picture for life, one that was safe and healthy.
 I sought ways to incorporate discussions and modeled behavior into my everyday teaching.

 In another post, I detailed ideas for modeling basic behavior and proper communication skills with students.